The Land and the

 The Germany ministry team has seen the need for developing a leadership training program and has been teaching in various local churches over the past decade.
 Two of the current German pastors were trained completely through this training program.

 Baptist Mid-Missions personnel are currently serving in Berlin-Karow, Mainz, Erlangen, Nuremberg, and Landshut.

 One of the goals of the Germany ministry team is to cooperate with independent Baptist churches to send out teams of trained church planters into other cities.
 The expansion of the leadership training program will provide training opportunities for German pastors and church planters.

 Church planters and Bible school instructors are needed to work in a team ministry with the German churches to expand into the many unreached cities that have no gospel-preaching church.
 As part of the team, individuals may specialize in university outreach, youth ministry, or ministries to particular people groups within Germany.

 Our missionaries offer a six-week college internship that gives hands-on experience in the day-to-day workings of church planting in Germany.
 Germany Trek is a summer group trip for up to five students.
 Participants receive instructional classes on the field of Germany, which help them understand the culture and missionary work ethic and to see Germany as a mission field.
-To learn more, click on opportunities and look under the college tab for Group Trip —Germany.
+To learn more, click on opportunities and look under Group Trips.